-Applicants to the program must meet the requirements for admission specified at the website for the Office of Graduate and International Admissions as summarized below.
+Applicants to the program must meet the requirements for admission set by the Graduate School and summarized below.
 Satisfying these minimum requirements, however, does not guarantee admission.
-Each applicant's credentials are scrutinized by each member of the faculty admissions committee.
+Each applicant's credentials are carefully reviewed by each member of the faculty admissions committee.
 No single criterion, such as grade point average or GRE score, is given undue weight in the decision process; every attempt is made to assess the special strengths that the applicant might bring to the program.
 Applicants are encouraged to complete prerequisite courses prior to desired Fall admission.

 - A Bachelor's degree from an accredited U.S. institution or equivalent from a foreign institution